-Following EVLT or Venefit therapy, a large number of our patients ask for the removal of their visible, lumpy veins.
-This is not always necessary, as in half of all our patients laser treatment of the main feeding vein depressurizes its adjoining veins resulting in their disappearance.
+Following EVLT or RFA therapy, a large number of patients ask for the removal of their visible, lumpy veins.
+This is not always necessary, as in half of all patients laser treatment of the main feeding vein depressurizes its adjoining veins resulting in their disappearance.
 This depressurization affect does however take up to six months.
 If you would like these veins removed during your laser operation, this is easily done using local anaesthetic and a tiny hook.
 There will be scarring but should not be visible.

 This is a novel minimally invasive therapy with good promising early results.
 In this situation the failed vein is filled with glue through a fine catheter in order to irriate the it’s walls and result in the vein sealing off.

 Following treatment, you can go straight back to your usual daily activities and return to work within one or two days.
 We suggest you take it easy for the first few days, but after this you will help your recovery by staying active and mobile.
 Some people notice an itching sensation or some swelling and bruising, but this normally only lasts for a couple of days.
 A small proportion of patients may feel some pain after treatment and simple analgesics will help with this.
 You’ll be given painkillers and anti-inflammatory medication for seven days, and will also be required to wear surgical compression stockings for up to six weeks.
 The hospital will provide these and our medical team will supply you with all the information and advice you need in order to make a full recovery.